Responding to gendered violence

 “I attend coordination meetings in my township to share information about what healthcare services we can offer and build relationships with other service providers.
 Recently the local legal clinic has referred survivors to us for reproductive healthcare.”

 While 28-year-old Joana (name changed), accessed contraceptive services from our outreach team in Timor-Leste, she disclosed both her disability and her multiple experiences of sexual assault resulting in two unwanted pregnancies.
-With empathetic care and counselling, we were able to provide her with her choice of a contraceptive implant and let her know about local services that could help her further, like legal assistance and counselling support.
+With care and counselling, we were able to provide her with her choice of a contraceptive implant and let her know about local services that could help her further, like legal assistance and counselling support.

 Addressing the social norms that give rise to gender-based violence